NobodySpecial256/panic-wipe/README.md

 #### Wipe modes

 - DISCARD (default)
-	- This wipe mode is specified by running `pannic --erase=DISCARD`, or by simply running `panic` with no options.
+	- This wipe mode is specified by running `panic --erase=DISCARD`, or by simply running `panic` with no options.
 This wipe mode should be effective on the widest range of drives
 - OPAL *(untested)*
 	- This wipe mode is specified by running `panic --erase=OPAL`.
 This option tells OPAL self-encrypting drives to perform a factory reset